 Dhankar Gompa: 3,894 meters

 Dhankar is a not-to-be-missed destination.
-The 1,000-year-old fort and monastery built in a strategic location.
-Dhankar built on an elevation of 3,894 meters cliff overlooking the vast valley landscape and the Spiti Valley.
+The 1,000-year-old fort and monastery were built in a strategic location.
+Dhankar was built on an elevation of 3,894 meters cliff overlooking the vast valley landscape and the Spiti Valley.
 It is believed that the first ruler of Spiti laid the foundation of the fort and monastery.
-It was an administration office and center of religious activities.
-From the information was given by the monastery, the village and the monastery were attacked by bandits in the olden days.
+It was an administration office and the center of religious activities.
+From the information given by the monastery, the village and the monastery were attacked by bandits in the olden days.

 When we arrived, a middle-aged monk opened the door.
 He had recently come back from South India.
 The hall is actually smaller than we thought.
-Interior designed in a simple style.
+Interior is designed in a simple style.
 Narrow steps and small entrances – watch out for your head.
 Lights pass through a small window.
 The fort-monastery could only increase in height.

-Day 3 Leaving Spiti Valley
+Day 3: Leaving Spiti Valley

 On the way to Key Gompa, you must pass through a village.
-You probably have noticed firewoods are stored on the roof found in every village.
+You probably have noticed that firewoods are stored on the roof in every village.
 I believe it’s for the birds to build nests and stay throughout the winter.
 The harsh environment does not provide enough vegetation for biodiversity.

 Kye Gompa: 4,116 meters